-FRS C-16 "Impairment of financial instruments receivable" -.
-The Institution observed the criteria indicated in FRS C-16 "Impairment of financial instruments receivable" which establishes the standards for the accounting recognition of impairment losses of all financial instruments receivable (FIC); it indicates when and how an expected impairment loss should be recognized and establishes the methodology for its determination.
+FRS C-16 "Impairment of financial instruments receivable"-.
+The Institution observed the criteria indicated in FRS C-16 "Impairment of financial instruments receivable" which establishes the standards for the accounting recognition of impairment losses of all financial instruments receivable (IFC); it indicates when and how an expected loss due to impairment should be recognized and establishes the methodology for its determination.

-The main changes included in this FRS consist of determining when and how FIC's expected impairment losses should be recognized, including:
+The main changes included in this FRS consist of determining when and how IFC's expected impairment losses should be recognized, including:

-- Impairment losses of an FIC should be recognized when the credit risk has increased and it is concluded that part of the FIC's future cash flows will not be recovered. - The expected loss is recognized based on the Institution's historical experience of credit losses, current conditions and reasonable and sustainable forecasts of the different quantifiable future events that could affect the amount of future cash flows of the IFCs. - With regard to interest-bearing FIC, it establishes estimating how much of the FIC amount is deemed recoverable and when, since the recoverable amount must be recorded at present value. - It establishes that if the financial instrument that is solely for collecting principal and interest was not canceled due to the renegotiation, it is appropriate to continue measuring the financial instrument using the original effective interest rate, which should only be modified by the effect of the renegotiation costs.
+- Impairment losses of an IFC must be recognized when the credit risk has increased and it is concluded that part of the IFC's future cash flows will not be recovered. - The expected loss is recognized based on the Institution's historical experience of credit losses, current conditions and reasonable and sustainable forecasts of the different quantifiable future events that could affect the amount of future cash flows of the IFCs. - The IFC that accrue interest establishes determining how much and when it is estimated to recover from the amount of the IFC, since the recoverable amount must be at its present value. - The IFCPI was not canceled due to the renegotiation, it is appropriate to continue valuing the financial instrument using the original effective interest rate, which should only be modified due to the effect of the renegotiation costs.